 To be clear, there are also other documents that you will need to move forward.
 What they are will depend, in part, on your individual basis for adjusting status.
 As an example, if you are becoming a permanent resident through an American spouse, you should get a copy of your marriage license.
 Our California adjustment of status attorney can help you prepare and organize all of the necessary documents for your application.

 Waiting for action on your immigration application can be stressful and frustrating.
 If you are like most people, you probably want to know: How long will it take to get a decision on my adjustment of status case?
 The short answer is “it depends”—the process can vary widely depending on the specific circumstances of the case.
 That being said, for most applicants, it takes about 180 days from the date that you submit your Form I-485 application to get an approval or denial.

 Call Our Los Angeles Adjustment of Status Lawyer for Immediate Assistance

-At the Law Office of Joshua L. Goldstein, PC, our lawyers have the skills, experience, and legal knowledge to handle adjustment of status cases.
+At the Goldstein Immigration Lawyers, our lawyers have the skills, experience, and legal knowledge to handle adjustment of status cases.
 Do you have questions about your options?
 We can help.
 Contact us now for a completely confidential case evaluation.
 From our office in Los Angeles, our lawyers represent people throughout the entire region.